 The Best Open Source Intelligence (OSINT) Tools and Techniques

-- OSINT Techniques: Getting the Best out of Search Engines
+- Getting the best out of your search engine

 This is a platform used to share papers, monitor their impact, and follow the research in a particular field.
 Academia.edu currently has over 22million papers and over 144million registered users on their platform.

 CORE promotes free and unrestricted access to research outputs from repositories and journals worldwide.
-The public can search through a collection of over 125 millions of harvested research outputs which can be downloaded free of charge.
+The public can search through a collection of over 125million harvested research outputs which can be downloaded free of charge.